ThermoPhase-FCSRG/provisioning/README.md

-docker --version      # if Docker Desktop enabled conda --version python -V nvcc --version        # if CUDA toolkit enabled
+docker --version      # if Docker Desktop enabled conda --version python -V nvcc --version        # if CUDA installed
 ```

-## Docker on WSL2 (note)

-On Windows with WSL2 Ubuntu, prefer Docker Desktop integration rather than installing Docker Engine inside WSL.
-If you still enable Docker in WSL with this script, make sure the WSL kernel supports it and expect additional setup.

 ## Troubleshooting

-- Must run as admin/root: Ubuntu requires `sudo`; Windows requires an elevated PowerShell.
+- Run as admin/root: Ubuntu requires `sudo`; Windows requires an elevated PowerShell.
 - New shells required: Open a new terminal to pick up `conda init` changes and updated PATH.
 - Docker group (Ubuntu): If `docker` commands require sudo after install, log out/in or run `newgrp docker`.
-- NVIDIA driver/toolkit:
-  - Ubuntu: Ensure your GPU is supported on the selected CUDA toolkit; use the correct Ubuntu version repo.
-Reboot after driver install.
-  - Windows: If driver install was requested, reboot once before using CUDA.
+- VS Code apt repo conflicts: the Ubuntu script tries to detect and normalize duplicate Microsoft Code repo entries before `apt update` to avoid signed-by problems.
 - Corporate proxies: Configure system proxy and git proxy settings before running the scripts.

 ## Uninstall/rollback (brief)

 These scripts use the system package managers (apt/Chocolatey) and vendor installers.
-Use those tools to uninstall if needed.
-For Miniconda, you can remove the install directory and undo shell init lines in your shell profiles.
+Use those package managers to remove installed packages.
+To remove Miniconda, delete the installation path (e.g., `~/miniconda3`) and remove the `conda init` lines from the user's shell profile.

 ## License